 A Level Drama & Theatre

 How does an actor play and breathe life into his role?
 Or a director give life to the ideas in the play?
 How do you interpret a plain script into a stunning visual performance?
-If you’d like to learn how to do all of the above and more, A Level Drama & Theatre is for you.
+If you’d like to learn how to do all of this and more, A Level Drama & Theatre is for you.
 You will be shown the wonderful diversity in theatre and will learn to analyse, interpret and create imaginative, stylish and effective theatre.
 You will explore both the practical and theoretical aspects of Drama, including dramatic performance, exploration of theatre text in context, and analysis of live theatre.

-YEAR ONE: You are given a range of opportunities, including practical sessions, to develop the knowledge, understanding and skills for the course.
+You are given a range of opportunities, including practical sessions, to develop the knowledge, understanding and skills for the course.
 You are introduced to three different texts; the first is used as a stimulus for you, as part of a small group, to develop an original piece of theatre in the style of a recognised theatre practitioner.
 A written portfolio accompanies this unit in which you will document and evaluate the rehearsal process.
 The second is a modern play studied through a series of practical workshops to understand how to bring the written word to life for an audience.
 The final text is studied in connection with a theatre visit and brings in all aspects of a live performance.

-YEAR TWO: You will draw on your experience and research gathered from the first year to explore and perform an extract from a text chosen specifically to offer the best opportunities for each small group of performers.
+You will draw on your experience and research gathered from the first year to explore and perform an extract from a text chosen specifically to offer the best opportunities for each small group of performers.
 Both this and an independently rehearsed monologue or duologue will be assessed by an external examiner.
 You will study a second play (a more classical text) and re-imagine it for a contemporary audience in the style of a recognised theatre practitioner.

 All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects, including English Language at grade 5.
 Two of these should be grade 6.
 Having studied GCSE Drama, Dance or Expressive Arts would be an obvious advantage, but is not essential.
 All applicants must successfully pass an audition.